RTEMS/rtems-docs/c-user/config/intro.rst

 In this example, only a few configuration parameters are specified.
 The impact of these are as follows:

-- The example specified ``CONFIGURE_RTEMS_INIT_TASK_TABLE`` but did not specify any additional parameters.
+- The example specified :ref:`CONFIGURE_RTEMS_INIT_TASKS_TABLE` but did not specify any additional parameters.
 This results in a configuration of an application which will begin execution of a single initialization task named ``Init`` which is non-preemptible and at priority one (1).

-- By specifying ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``, this application
+- By specifying :ref:`CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER`, this
-  is configured to have a clock tick device driver.
+  application is configured to have a clock tick device driver.
 Without a clock tick device driver, RTEMS has no way to know that time is passing and will be unable to support delays and wall time.
 Further configuration details about time are provided.
-Per ``CONFIGURE_MICROSECONDS_PER_TICK`` and ``CONFIGURE_TICKS_PER_TIMESLICE``, the user specified they wanted a clock tick to occur each millisecond, and that the length of a timeslice would be fifty (50) milliseconds.
+Per :ref:`CONFIGURE_MICROSECONDS_PER_TICK` and :ref:`CONFIGURE_TICKS_PER_TIMESLICE`, the user specified they wanted a clock tick to occur each millisecond, and that the length of a timeslice would be fifty (50) milliseconds.

-- By specifying ``CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER``, the application
+- By specifying :ref:`CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER`, the
-  will include a console device driver.
+  application will include a console device driver.
 Although the console device driver may support a combination of multiple serial ports and display and keyboard combinations, it is only required to provide a single device named ``/dev/console``.
 This device will be used for Standard Input, Output and Error I/O Streams.
-Thus when ``CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER`` is specified, implicitly three (3) file descriptors are reserved for the Standard I/O Streams and those file descriptors are associated with ``/dev/console`` during initialization.
+Thus when :ref:`CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER` is specified, implicitly three (3) file descriptors are reserved for the Standard I/O Streams and those file descriptors are associated with ``/dev/console`` during initialization.
 All console devices are expected to support the POSIX*termios* interface.

-- The example above specifies via ``CONFIGURE_MAXIMUM_TASKS`` that the application requires a maximum of four (4) simultaneously existing Classic API tasks.
-Similarly, by specifying ``CONFIGURE_MAXIMUM_MESSAGE_QUEUES``, there may be a maximum of only one (1) concurrently existent Classic API message queues.
+- The example above specifies via :ref:`CONFIGURE_MAXIMUM_TASKS` that the application requires a maximum of four (4) simultaneously existing Classic API tasks.
+Similarly, by specifying :ref:`CONFIGURE_MAXIMUM_MESSAGE_QUEUES`, there may be a maximum of only one (1) concurrently existent Classic API message queues.

-- The most surprising configuration parameter in this example is the use of ``CONFIGURE_MESSAGE_BUFFER_MEMORY``.
+- The most surprising configuration parameter in this example is the use of :ref:`CONFIGURE_MESSAGE_BUFFER_MEMORY`.
 Message buffer memory is allocated from the RTEMS Workspace and must be accounted for.
 In this example, the single message queue will have up to twenty (20) messages of type ``struct USER_MESSAGE``.

 - The :ref:`CONFIGURE_INIT` constant must be defined in order to make